ToshioCP/Gtk4-tutorial/src/sec15.src.md

 ## activate and open handler

-The handler of "activate" and "open" signal are `tfe_activate` and `tfe_open` respectively.
+The handler of "activate" and "open" signal are `app_activate` and `app_open` respectively.
-They just generate a new GtkNotebookPage.
+They just create a new GtkNotebookPage.

 @@@include
-tfe5/tfeapplication.c tfe_activate tfe_open
+tfe5/tfeapplication.c app_activate app_open
 @@@

-- 1-11: `tfe_activate`.
+- 1-10: `app_activate`.
-- 8-10: Generates a new page and shows the window.
+- 8-10: Creates a new page and shows the window.
-- 12-25: `tfe_open`.
+- 12-25: `app_open`.
-- 20-21: Generates notebook pages with files.
+- 20-21: Creates notebook pages with files.
-- 22-23: If no page has generated, maybe because of read error, then it generates a empty page.
+- 22-23: If no page has created, maybe because of read error, then it creates an empty page.
 - 24: Shows the window.

 These codes have become really simple thanks to tfenotebook.c and tfetextview.c.